scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout.md

 ## Introduction ##

-Ethics is one of the main specialities in philosophy.
+Ethics is one of philosophy's main specialities.
 It is also the one that everyone has already had some familiarity.
-You already have moral opinions.
+You already have ethical beliefs about the following claims:

-Consider each of these statements and ask yourself whether you agree, disagree, or have no opinion.

 1. Cheating on your partner is never permissible.
 4. Stealing is never permissible.